-In line with our obligations at law, and under this policy, we:
+In line with our obligations under law, and under this policy, we:

-- have established a clear policy outlining our principles and procedural controls which we believe to be proportionate to our risk profile; - 2. adopt a risk-based approach including carrying out related anti-bribery and corruption risk assessments which identify the employees considered to be most at risk within our workforce each year; - 3. require high-risk employees to complete e-learning education on an annual basis and make this training available to appropriate employees where necessary; - 4. have established and communicated our Group Code of Conduct to all employees, which covers anti-bribery and corruption, amongst other areas; - 5. have established contracting guidance for engaging with third parties including our suppliers so that these parties are made aware of this Policy; - 6. have established a comprehensive and confidential whistleblowing system and helpline under our Volex Speak Up policy; - 7. have established a robust delegation of authority helping to ensure that financial transactions are subject to appropriate scrutiny and approval; - 8. carry out appropriate due diligence before onboarding new suppliers and all supply contracts are subject to appropriate review and approval as required under our Supplier Framework; - assigned Executive responsibility to our Group's Chief Financial Officer and Group General Counsel to ensure that management actions are taken to fulfil our obligations under this Policy; - 10. assigned overall responsibility for this Policy and the effectiveness of our management system to our Board's Audit Committee.
+- have established a clear policy outlining our principles and procedural controls which we believe to be proportionate to our risk profile; - 2. adopt a risk-based approach including carrying out related anti-bribery and corruption risk assessments which identify the employees considered to be most at risk within our workforce each year ('high risk employees'); - 3. require high-risk employees to complete e-learning education on an annual basis and make this training available to appropriate employees where necessary; - 4. have established and communicated the Volex Code of Business Conduct to all employees, which covers antibribery and anti-corruption, amongst other areas; - 5. have established contracting guidance for engaging with third parties including our suppliers so that these parties are made aware of this policy, and seek to enforce antibribery and anti-corruption principles in contracts with our customers and suppliers; - have established a comprehensive and confidential whistleblowing system and helpline under our Volex Speak Up policy; - 7. have established a robust delegation of authority helping to ensure that financial transactions are subject to appropriate scrutiny and approval; - 8. carry out appropriate due diligence before onboarding new suppliers and all supply contracts are subject to appropriate review and approval as required under our supplier framework; - assigned Executive responsibility to our Group's Chief Financial Officer and Group General Counsel to ensure that management actions are taken to fulfil our obligations under this policy; - 10. assigned overall responsibility for this policy and the effectiveness of our management system to the Volex Board's Audit Committee.